nitrictech/suga/cli/internal/mcp/instructions-app-development.md

 ## REQUIRED Workflow for Generating suga.yaml

+### Step 0: Search Documentation (Optional but Recommended)
+If you need to understand Suga concepts, configuration options, or best practices:

+1. Use **`SearchSugaDocs`** to query the official documentation
+2. Examples: "suga.yaml structure", "how to deploy services", "environment variables"

+This gives you accurate, up-to-date information about Suga features.

 ### Step 1: ALWAYS Start with Discovery
 Before writing ANY suga.yaml content, you MUST: